jjloomis/adobe-indesign-basics/moving-a-text-box.md

-# Moving a text box
+# Moving a Text Box

 1. Click the [Selection tool](/selection-tools.md) in the Toolbar.
 2. Click within the textbox.
 Selection handles \(white squares\) will appear around the outside of the text box.